maraate89/Cypress-typescript-hero/README.md

 # Cypress-typescript-hero
-cypress and typescritp zero to hero
+cypress and typescritp from zero to hero repository